 After attending a website development training at a technology conference in October 2012, I realized I could create a website that would allow me to support all persons involved in educating students who are blind or visually impaired and also provide me with a means to organize and file all the resources and notes I had gathered over the years.
 What started as a means to support local teachers and my own needs has grown into a global educational resource!
 I am thrilled to hear from so many of you that Teaching Students with Visual Impairments has become your go-to VI resource!

 As you read in My Career Path, I have worked in a wide range of teaching positions in large school systems with many TVI’s and have also worked as the only TVI for a large county wide program.
 I have taught in the classroom as well as itinerantly.
 I have been employed by a State School for the Blind, an educational service center and public-school systems.
 I have experienced many of the frustrations and challenges you have experienced along with the growth that comes from each of those.

-I am continuing to add to the site and update each article regularly.
-I am developing new tools and trainings to support you.
+I am continuing to add to this website and update each article regularly.
+I am also in the process of developing new tools and trainings to support you.
 To stay connected and be the first to learn about new articles and educational opportunities, I invite you to sign up for my newsletter.
 Finally, if you have suggestions and feedback for this site, including topics you would like covered, or vision specific resources you would like added please feel free to share them with me.
 I enjoy hearing from so many people throughout the United States and around the world!
-Knowing you find this resource helpful is truly my inspiration!
+Knowing you find this resource to be helpful is truly my inspiration!